knocklabs/docs/pages/send-notifications/designing-workflows.md

         {% endfor %}
         ```
     - `actors` - A list of up to ten of the unique actors included within the batch, where each actor is a user object with the properties available on your Knock user schema.
 The `actors` variable lists the *first* ten actors added to the batch.
+    - `timestamp` - The time in which the activity occurred, as an ISO-8601 datetime string.

 In addition to injecting custom variables, you'll also have access to data properties about the `recipient` (the user who
 is receiving the message) as well as the `actor` (the user who performed the action that generated